Engee documentation

 Phase adder parameters

-# Phase increment source — phase increment setting method
+# Phase increment source — the method of setting the phase increment

 Specify via dialog | Input port